 As we’ve shown, experiential marketing effectively educates people about your products or services.
 It helps instill a longer-lasting impression of your brand versus other marketing methods.

 But don’t just take our word for it.
 The Event Marketing Institute’s annual EventTrack survey shares these key indicators (from the 2018 study) that experiential marketing is highly impactful:

-- 85% of consumers report that they are likely to purchase from a brand after participating in events and experiences created by that brand.
+- 85% of consumers report that they are likely to purchase from a brand after participating in events and marketing experiences created by that brand.

 - 91% percent of consumers report a positive view of brands that provide memorable experiences.

 - 41% of people believe that live events help them understand a product.
 Live events are second only to brand, or company websites, which 44% of people feel helps them know a product best.